Navigation: THE REMOTE DATABASE VERSION >

 Remote Database Version Overview

 Some users may wish to install DONATION on two or more computers (for instance, one at work and one at home) and have access to the same database from those computers.
 This could be for themselves, or for different people.
 The Remote Database Version is one way to do that, when the computers are separated over the Internet, rather than always being in one location.

-There are also several other options for multiple users accessing DONATION, detailed on the Multiple User Options page, with pros and cons for each option, including the Standard version's Cloud Storage Service, or using the Local Network Versions of DONATION, or using a remote-access solution.
+There are also several other options for multiple users accessing DONATION, detailed on the Multiple User Options page, with pros and cons for each option, including the Standard version's Cloud Storage Service, the OnDemand version, using the Local Network Versions of DONATION, or using a remote-access solution.

 With this version, the program will still be installed on your Windows computers, but your database will be stored on our Internet server ("in the cloud").
 The program will securely access that database directly over the Internet.
 Each user of this version for a given database will have their own login (an email address) and password required to access the database.

 Like the Local Network Version, with the Remote Database Version there is only one copy of the database file, so there are no real dangers of users making independent changes to independent copies of it, that cannot then be merged.
 (The Cloud Storage Service also eliminates that danger.)
 The Remote Database Version's database is accessible from any computer on which you have installed that version of the program.